 Can I Drink Alcohol While Trying to Lose Weight?

 One of the questions that we’re asked often is: how bad is alcohol really for weight loss?
-Can I still drink when I’m trying to lose weight?
+Can I still drink alcohol when I’m trying to lose weight?

 Fox News Magazine estimates that 36 percent of men and 21 percent of women consume alcohol each day.
 It’s also estimated that approximately 45 million Americans are trying to lose weight.
 With these numbers, it’s a pretty good guess that many of these people who drink daily are also trying to lose weight.